Dimension-variable Mapless Navigation with Deep Reinforcement Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ELF-NAVIGATION}, referred to as the capability of automatically reaching a given goal position while avoiding collisions with obstacles, is the core skill required for mobile robots.
-In conventional approach, the robot needs to localize itself, estimate the current state, check obstacles, and plan global path as well as local path [1], which is computation-hungry.
-Besides, in dynamic, unknown or unstructured scenarios like search and rescue tasks, the application of map-based methods become less effective.
-Recently, deep reinforcement learning (DRL) [2] has been employed to address the map-less navigation problem in an end-to-end manner and achieved notable successes [3]-[7].
-Given the position of goal in robot coordinate frame, a mobile robot can learn to navigate to its desitination without the need of a global map.
-Specifically, DRL-based methods utilize deep neural networks (DNN) [8] to learn a function that directly maps the raw observations into the moving command of the mobile robot.
-Given a reward function for evaluating the effects of executing an action on a state, the DRL-agent automatically learns to control the robot from scratch via interaction with the training environment.
-Notably, after training, the commands are generated from the forward propagation of DNNs, which is computationally efficient [9].
-Owing to those characteristics, DRL-based methods have attracted extensive attention in robot navigation domain [10].
+\IEEEPARstart{T}{he} ability of reaching a specified destination while avoiding obstacles, known as self-navigation, is a fundamental skill for mobile robots.
+Map-based approaches \cite{Yue2021col,Zou2022A} require the robot to determine its location, estimate its current state, identify obstacles, and plan both global and local paths.
+However, these methods are computationally intensive and less effective in dynamic, unknown, or unstructured scenarios such as search and rescue tasks.
+Recently, deep reinforcement learning (DRL) \cite{mnih2015human} has emerged as a promising solution for mapless navigation, demonstrating notable achievements \cite{Wang2023,Li2022MSN}.
+By leveraging DRL, a mobile robot can learn to navigate to its destination through interaction with the training environment, using deep neural networks (DNNs) \cite{lecun2015deep} to directly generate motion commands from raw observations.
+The trained DRL agent can navigate in dynamic environments efficiently \cite{Zhou2022Navigating}.
+Moreover, the commands generated from the trained DNNs are computationally efficient \cite{Lim2020}.
+Due to these characteristics, DRL-based methods have gained considerable attention in the field of robot navigation \cite{Wu2022}.

-To alleviate the high cost of real-world training, sim-to-real (simulation-to-reality) [11] is a commonly adopted strategy for learning navigation controllers with DRL.
-Tai et al. [12] trained a robot in simulation with Asynchronous DDPG (Deep Deterministic Policy Gradient) [13] and directly deployed the learned controller to the real robot for performing navigation tasks.
-Besides, Xie et al. [14] utilized a PID controller to accelerate the training of DRL in simulation and successfully controlled a real robot to navigate in an unknown environment.
-They further accelerated the training process by introducing a human-engineered obstacle-avoidance reactive controller and extended the 2D Lidar to a depth camera [15].
-In addition, Yang et al. [16] proposed a hierarchical DRL framework, which allows simultaneously learning low-level and high-level navigation controllers with images as input.
-Moreover, to enhance the searching ability in unknown environment, Li et al. [17] utilize DRL to drive the robot to actively explore unvisited areas.